ophilon/nginx-nodejs-redis/README.md

 > ℹ️ **_INFO_**
-> Redis runs on port 6379 by default.
+> Nging runs on the posr 80 - pls, check that port available.
+Redis runs on port 6379 by default.
 Make sure port 6379 on the host is not being used by another container, otherwise the port should be changed.

 ## Deploy with docker compose